WinterAxis/ESV-MD-Bible/The_Bible_esv/58_Hebrews/Heb_11.md

 And all these, though commended through their faith, did not receive what was promised,

 ###### 40
-since God had provided something better for us, that apart from us they should not be made perfect. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+since God had provided something better for us, that apart from us they should not be made perfect.

 ***